 Fuel cells for portside operations

 As hydrogen availability increases, so does the potential to decarbonize port operations.
-Early applications for fuel cell-powered port equipment include containerised cold ironing systems, drayage trucks, and port tractors.
+Early applications for fuel cell-powered port equipment include containerized cold ironing systems, drayage trucks, and port tractors.
 These systems often employ a hybrid setup, combining a fuel cell with a small battery to provide quiet, zero-emission operation.
 The runtime of these vehicles can be easily extended by increasing the hydrogen storage capacity, and with the rapid refueling capabilities of fuel cells, operational performance is not compromised.

 For port applications that require intense periods of operation, such as forklifts and other ground handling equipment, fuel cells are proving to be an efficient zero-emission solution.
 They combine the robust power delivery and quick refueling benefits of conventional technologies, as demonstrated by Ballard's fuel cell powered forklifts, which have accrued over 100 million hours of runtime.